nsidc/earthaccess/paper/paper.md

 error, and DAAC-specific configurations further compound the challenge.

-NASA's ongoing migration to the Earthdata Cloud adds further complexity, as researchers must now contend with two possible access paradigms (traditional HTTPS downloads and S3-based access), and sometimes even within a single analysis workflow.
+NASA's ongoing migration to the Earthdata Cloud adds further complexity, as researchers must now contend with two possible access paradigms, traditional HTTPS downloads and S3-based access.
+These both may even occur within a single analysis workflow.
 During workshops organized by NASA Openscapes [@nasa_openscapes; @lowndes2019], the need for simpler tools became evident.
 `earthaccess` was created to address this gap: it provides uniform access to NASA Earthdata regardless of data storage location, enabling researchers to focus on science